GrafSoul/wp-nextjs-test/README.md

-# wp-nextjs-test
+# Nextjs + WordPress + GraphQL
-An example of an application on Next.js using headless Wordpress
+An example of an application on Next.js using headless Wordpress and GraphQL.

 # Documentation